and the calm is deep where the quiet waters flow

 “Fine,” Wei Wuxian found himself saying.
 “I will take the gentleman’s offer, then.”

 The girl looked relieved to hear it.
-She walked back to Lan Wangji with a spring in her steps, simply happy for his trust in her judgment, and Wei Wuxian could not help but smile.
-The sight of her brought the same warmth to his heart that the Lan omega boy did.
+She walked back to Lan Wangji with a spring in her steps, simply happy for his trust in her judgment, and Wei Wuxian could not help the twist of his lips this time.
+The sight of her brought the same warmth to his heart that the Lan kunze boy did.

 He was silent as he walked up the stairs of the inn with Lan Jingyi by his side.
-The other boy walked ahead next to Lan Wangji, speaking in a low voice.
+The other disciple, the qianyuan one, walked ahead next to Lan Wangji, speaking in a low voice.
 Both youths looked tired from the day’s events.
 Wei Wuxian had no doubt that they would be out like candles the moment they lay down.

 After all, the Lan sect was very harsh on sleeping schedules, and it was already much closer to morning than eve.

-He realized as he did that it was the first time since opening his eyes to the omega house of Mo village that he slept in an actual bed.
+He realized as he did that it was the first time since opening his eyes to the kunze house of Mo village that he slept in an actual bed.

 He said nothing as Lan Jingyi took care of his own things by the second bed.
 The boy seemed just as unwilling to spend time on idle talk.
-No noise came at all from the other room where Lan Wangji and the alpha boy must be undressing for the night either.
+No noise came at all from the other room where Lan Wangji and the qianyuan boy must be undressing for the night as well.

 It wasn’t long before he succumbed to sleep, and not long before he woke either.